chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The Chef Infra Server lets you:

 - Create a role
-- List all the roles at one place.
+- View all roles
-- Search for a specific role from a list of roles.
+- Search for a specific role
 - View the details of roles:
   - Run List
   - Attributes